Olaxemax/zero_day/0x03-git/README.md

-# Thia is 0x03-git README file
+# This is 0x03-git README file
+* I updated the README file